Hey you! Thanks so much for stopping by!

 I grew up in Atlanta, Ga where I’ve pretty much spent my entire 38 years.
 Growing up I was always very active and loved anything that involved being outdoors and animals.
 In high school, I ran Cross Country and Track and tried to stay as active as possible.
 I felt happy and proud of where I was in life and it wasn’t until college that things began to get a little sticky.

-Needless to say I lost weight but felt awful, yet I was so afraid to regain the weight I had lost.
+Needless to say, I lost weight but felt awful, yet I was so afraid to regain the weight I had lost.
 I took this super restrictive diet in my back pocket when I went back for my second year of college and that’s when my life began to crumble.
 I was in and out of abusive relationships and my food and body obsession went hand and hand with them.
 I would often find myself starving and living off Crystal Light packs and carrots.
-My parents came to visit my sophomore year and they were in total shock.
+My parents came to visit me my sophomore year and they were in total shock.
 I had withered away to 95 pounds, which is very small on my muscular frame.
 They quickly pulled me out of school and enrolled me in a residential treatment program specializing in eating disorders.

-After a few months of living in this treatment center, I had re-gained the weight that I had lost and I couldn’t figure out why I was still so unhappy.
+After a few months of living in this treatment center, I had regained the weight I had lost and I couldn’t figure out why I was still so unhappy.
 I felt disconnected from my body and quickly resided back to my old restrictive behaviors.
 My lowest weight to date was 75 pounds back in 1999 (which you can see below) and I was on my death bed.
 To this day, my mother still talks about checking on me every night to see if I was still breathing.
 To say I was malnourished, anxious and miserable is an understatement.
 A year after my starvation period I boomeranged to the other end of the scale.
 I had become obese for my height and size and for the life of me, I could not fill up.
 I needed food and constantly more of it.
 I often felt empty and alone without it.
 I even had my own refrigerator in the garage, aside from the large one already in the kitchen, to stash my extra food.
 I would even carry 12-15 grocery bags in my car on a regular basis just to feel safe knowing I had food close if I needed it.
 My life was still out of control, but just in a completely different way.
 I was no longer starving, I was binging.
 This cycle went on for years and throughout the course of my 20’s.

 I was in and out of rehab 8 times and to this day I feel so sad for all the pain and suffering I caused my family and friends.